polca/premise/README.md

 IAMs, such as REMIND, IMAGE, and TIAM-UCL, simulate socio-technical transitions by combining models of the economy, energy systems, land use, and climate.
-They are used to create scenarios aligned with the Shared Socioeconomic Pathways (SSPs) and Representative Concentration Pathways (RCPs) frameworks developed by the IPCC.
-These models and pathways serve as standardized tools to explore climate mitigation strategies under various socio-economic futures.
+They are used to create scenarios aligned with the Shared Socioeconomic Pathways (SSPs) and climate trajectories, such as the Representative Concentration Pathways (RCPs) framework developed by the IPCC.
+These models and pathways serve as standardized tools to explore climate mitigation strategies under various socioeconomic futures.

 While IAMs offer a structured and policy-relevant way to explore decarbonization pathways, their scenarios are not predictions.